Wednesday August 11, 2010

 Strangely, Columbia Pix produced ET in 1982.
 Its widely believed Ray’s script morphed into Spielberg’s ET! http://bit.ly/l8d8E (Link)

 While the Ray-ET connection was news to me, it apparently was very old news.
-I felt like a complete idiot knowing it for the first time, now!
+I felt like a complete idiot coming to know it for the first time!

 1. Even though the film was released in 1963, the film may have commenced in the late 50s, as explained in this site about MGR.